b-lukaszuk/RJ_BS_eng/contents/why_julia.md

 Granted, it's not a proper benchmark, and e.g. Python's [numpy](https://github.com/numpy/numpy) library runs with the speed of [C](https://en.wikipedia.org/wiki/C_(programming_language)) (so a bit faster than Julia).
 Still, the code that I write in Julia is consistently ~8-10 times faster than the code I write in the other two programming languages (a subjective feeling).

-**Fun fact**: a human being would need like 32 years to count to 1 billion.
+**Fun fact**: a human being would likely need more than 32 years to count to 1 billion.
 Test yourself and show why.
 Hint: try to count/estimate for how long you are alive [in seconds].

 ## Julia is simple {#sec:julia_is_simple}